Hanabi-Live/hanabi-live/docs/FEATURES.md

 | Gray            | A

 * If there are two suits with the same abbreviation, the second suit abbreviation will be changed to be the left-most unused letter.
-  * For example, in "Rainbow & Muddy Rainbow (6 Suits)", muddy rainbow will have an abbreviation of "M".
+  * For example, in "Rainbow & Muddy Rainbow (6 Suits)", muddy rainbow will have an abbreviation of "U".

 #### Special Note Borders